 Fariba Farshad, Founder, Photo London

-Fariba Farshad is co-Founder with Michael Benson of Candlestar, a company that specialises in the creation and development of major new international cultural initiatives including the Conde Nast College, Gulf Art Fair (now Art Dubai) and the Prix Pictet.
-In 2015 Candlestar inaugurated the first edition of Photo London.
-In the four since Photo London established itself a key event in the international art world calendar.
+Fariba Farshad is co-Founder with Michael Benson of Candlestar, a company that specialises in the creation and development of major new international cultural initiatives including the Condé Nast College, Gulf Art Fair (now Art Dubai) and the Prix Pictet.
+In 2015 Candlestar inaugurated the first edition of Photo London and in four years the Fair has established itself as a key event in the international art world calendar.

 Fariba began her career at the London Institute, now the University of the Arts London, in 1991 when she took up the post of Principal Lecturer in computer design.
 In 1995 she launched N’Touch, the first online fashion magazine.
 In 1997 she spearheaded the development of the IT Research and Development Unit, the centre for research in the application of technology in the arts and art education.
 As a curator and pioneer of creative education, she has been responsible for developing ground-breaking projects, which established the Unit as of centre of excellence for the innovative use of digital media in art and design education.
 This brought her many awards, including a BAFTA nomination, during a key period at the University of the Arts.

 Michael Benson, Founder, Photo London

 Michael Benson’s career in education and the arts spans over 20 years.
 He is an award-winning writer and a film producer – his videos with Gustav Metzger and John Berger were released in 2003 and 2004 respectively.
 For ten years he worked at the London Institute, now the University of the Arts in London, where he was responsible for developing the London Institute Gallery where he built an exhibition programme showcasing the work of outstanding students alongside leading contemporary artists, designers and photographers including Julian Opie, Richard Deacon, Nicola Hicks, Mike Leigh and Tom Hunter.
 He led the campaign to secure a new home for Chelsea School of Arts at Millbank, and uniting the various faculties under the name of the University of the Arts.
 In addition he developed Signatures of the Invisible, a major touring exhibition in collaboration with CERN that completed its run with a major show at PS1/MoMA in 2003.